js-arias/phygeo/README.md

-We can transform the stochastic maps into pixel frequencies, which are the approximation of the pixel posterior at each node.
+We can transform the stochastic maps into pixel frequencies, which are the approximation of the empirical pixel posterior at each node (referred as the ancestral pixel probabilities in Arias, 2024).
 These frequencies can be raw
 (i.e., just counts of sampled pixels) or smoothed using a spherical KDE: